aidar-zinnatullin/puppeteer_scraping_VK_comments/README.md

 ### **What is the use case, and why does it matter?**

 VK's API does not allow access to comments from sub-threads.
 It can significantly distort the analysis of the discussion's content and dynamics with reliance on this official method.
 Therefore, I decided to collect comments using web scraping.
 The initial option based on Selenium, i.e., through simulating the behavior of a platform user, seemed too cumbersome.
-As an alternative, I implemented the strategy of (1) downloading the HTML pages (in the script `test_html.js`, they are presented through a reference to a CSV file) and (2) then going through them using the `rvest` package in R.
+As an alternative, I implemented the strategy of (1) downloading the HTML pages (in the script `test_html.js`, they are presented through a reference to a CSV file) and (2) then going through them using the `rvest` package in R (see `Extracting_Merging_HTML_Info.R`).

 Thanks to Puppeteer, I could get the whole HTML source of the required pages.